 “There was pressure from the record company in the 90s to become more melodic or more commercial, but we just did what we wanted,” shrugs Tom.
 “The albums we made in the 90s were some of our heaviest.
 We didn’t care what anyone else was doing.
 That’s the secret.
 Even now, we don’t look elsewhere for inspiration, we don’t listen to anyone.
 We’re just heavy metal fans making music, and that’s true for all of us.”

 Today, all four bands are enjoying a fresh golden era.
 Kreator, in particular, are as big as they’ve ever been.
-Their new, 14th album, Gods Of Violence, entered the German album charts at the Number One spot, and the band routinely sell out arenas across Europe and, increasingly, bigger and bigger venues elsewhere.
+Their 14th album, 2017’s Gods Of Violence, entered the German album charts at Number One, and the band routinely sell out arenas across Europe and, increasingly, bigger and bigger venues elsewhere.
 Sodom, Destruction and Tankard are all still very much alive and kicking, too, defying the notion that the fire of youth dwindles over time.

 “We never thought it would go this far.
 It’s fantastic, to create something that lasts for so long,” grins Schmier.
 “A lot of young bands come along and they have this respect for us, and that’s a fantastic honour for us.
 It’s motivation.”